DeltaCoderr/KarmaBot/README.md

 [![](https://img.shields.io/badge/discord.js-v12.0.0--dev-blue.svg?logo=npm)](https://github.com/discordjs)
 >  A Mulitpurpose Discord Bot with a Music System used by 120K+ users and more than 1000 servers.

-Karma Bot is a open source Discord bot coded in JavaScript with [Discord.js](https://discord.js.org) by [DeltaCoderr](https://github.com/DeltaCoderr) and [PixelMadness](https://github.com/PixelMadness).
+Karma Bot is a open source Discord bot coded in JavaScript with [Discord.js](https://discord.js.org) by [DeltaCoderr](https://github.com/DeltaCoderr).

 ## Categories 📑
 - [x] Music & Filter